markmead/blog/posts/ruby-rails-haml-or-html.md

 you can use [haml-rails](https://rubygems.org/gems/haml-rails).
 This will convert all `.html.erb` files to `.html.haml`.

-Additionaly, it will set the default view file template to HAML, meaning Ruby on Rails generators like `rails g scaffold` will create `.html.haml` files.
+Additionally, it will set the default view file template to HAML, meaning Ruby on Rails generators like `rails g scaffold` will create `.html.haml` files.

 ## How to Write HAML